prominenceai/deepstream-services-library/docs/installing-dependencies.md

 ---

-## Single Command Install
+## Minimal (Base) Install
-Copy and execute one of the following commands according to your installed version of GStreamer.
+Copy and execute one of the following commands according to your Target Device, Jetson or dGPU.

-### Jetson Install - GStreamer 1.16
+### Jetson Base Install
 ```bash
 sudo apt update && sudo apt-get install \
     libgstrtspserver-1.0-dev \